S-modi/QTRIP_API_PROJECT/README.md

 **Validations:**
 - Status code should be 200 for a successful booking.
 - Check if the reservation is available in the /api/v1/reservations call.

+### Test Case 4: New and Duplicate Registrations

+**Steps:**
+1. Register a new user using the register API.
+2. Verify the success and status code for the first-time registration.
+3. Attempt to register with the same email (duplicate registration).
+4. Verify the success, status code, and error message for the duplicate registration.

+**Group:**
+API Tests

+**Validations:**
+- Verify successful registration on the first attempt.
+- Verify unsuccessful duplicate registration with the correct error message.

 ## Integration with TestNG Framework